Chloe-H/stowed-dotfiles/README.md

 ## Caveats

+I've only tried this on Ubuntu 16.04, and I don't know what I'm doing.

 I don't know whether it's possible to stow these things or how to do it, so **do not** use `stow` on them:

 - `touchpad`: it belongs in `/etc`